Premia China USD Property Bond ETFPrint Page

 Fund Objective and Investment Strategy

-In seeking to achieve the Sub-Fund’s investment objective, the Manager will use an optimised representative sampling strategy by investing directly in a representative sample of USD denominated high yield corporate debt securities issued by Chinese property developers and traded on the US domestic and Eurobond OTC markets from the Index that collectively reflects the investment characteristics of the Index.
+In seeking to achieve the ETF’s investment objective, the Manager will use an optimised representative sampling strategy by investing directly in a representative sample of USD denominated high yield corporate debt securities issued by Chinese property developers and traded on the US domestic and Eurobond OTC markets from the Index that collectively reflects the investment characteristics of the Index.

 NAV and Intraday Estimated NAV